WalletConnect/walletconnect-docs/docs/json-rpc/solana.md

 ## solana_signTransaction

-This method returns a signature for the provided instuctions to be signed targetting the requested signer address corresponding to the keypair returned by the account data.
+This method returns a signature over the provided instuctions by the targetted public key.

 ### Parameters